 The cost for the builders shouldn’t be that much.

-It’s tips and tricks like this that make a property stand out in a crowded market.
+Tips and tricks like this make a property stand out in a crowded market.
 The great thing is they don’t cost the world and will save you money in the future.

 This means it may rust or corrode.
 Then, you guessed it; you need to replace it when you sell.

 Choose a metal finish, such as brushed nickel or brass, which are more durable.